South Korean defectors: Aftermath of the Korean War

 A total of 357 prisoners of war detained in North Korea after the Korean War chose to stay in North Korea rather than be repatriated home to the South.
 These included 333 South Koreans, 23 Americans, and one Briton.
 Eight South Koreans and two of the Americans later changed their mind.
 However, the exact number of prisoners of war held by North Korea and China has been disputed since 1953, due to unaccounted South Korean soldiers.
-Several South Koreans defected to the North during the Cold War: In 1953, Kim Sung Bai, a captain in the South Korean air force, defected to North Korea with his F51 Mustang.
+Several South Koreans defected to the North during the Cold War: In 1953, Kim Sung Bai, a captain in the South Korean air force, defected to North Korea with his P-51 Mustang.
 In 1985, Ra il Ryong, a South Korean private, defected to North Korea and requested asylum.
 In 1988, a Korean employee at a U.S. army unit in South Korea defected to North Korea.
 His name was Son Chang-gu, a transport officer.

 During the Cold War, several U.S. Army servicemen defected to North Korea.
 One of them, Roy Chung, was born to South Korean immigrants.
 Unlike the others who defected across the DMZ, he defected by first crossing the border between West and East Germany in 1979.
 His parents accused North Korea of abducting him.
 The United States was not interested in investigating the case, as he was not a "security risk", and in similar cases it was usually impossible to prove that a kidnapping had occurred.
-There were several other cases of South Koreans mysteriously disappearing and moving to North Korea at that time, including the case of a geology teacher from Seoul who disappeared in April 1979 while he was having a holiday in Norway.
+There were several other cases of South Koreans mysteriously disappearing and moving to North Korea at that time, including the case of a geology teacher from Seoul who disappeared in April 1979 while on a holiday in Norway.
 Some South Koreans also accused North Korea of attempting to kidnap them while staying abroad.
 These alleged kidnapping attempts occurred mainly in Europe, Japan or Hong Kong.

 Double defectors

 There are people who have defected from North Korea to South Korea, and then have defected back to North Korea again.
 In the first half of 2012 alone, there were 100 cases of "double defectors" like this.
-Possible reasons for double defectors are the safety of remaining family members left behind, North Korea's promises of forgiveness and other attempts to lure the defectors back, as well as widespread discrimination faced in South Korea.
+A possible reason includes widespread discrimination faced in South Korea.
 7.2% of the North Korean defectors living in South Korea are unemployed, which is twice the national average.
 In 2013, there were 800 North Korean defectors unaccounted for out of 25,000 people.
 They might have gone to China or Southeast Asian countries on their way back to North Korea.
 South Korea's Unification Ministry officially recognizes only 13 cases of double defectors as of 2014.

 South Korea's laws do not allow naturalized North Koreans to return.
 North Korea has accused South Korea of abducting and forcibly interning those who want to and has demanded that they be allowed to leave.